Insights

 This option affords fleets more time to comply, as even Vehicles in Group 1, which has the most accelerated compliance schedule, are not impacted until 2025.
 However, the “Milestone Schedule” option enforces stringent fleet composition requirements, in contrast to the “Model Year” option, which provides more flexibility on the pace of adoption.
 Another key difference between these options is that the “Milestone Schedule” track allows fleets to continue purchasing ICE vehicles, as long as they meet the fleet zero-emission vehicle composition mandates.

-Steps to Comply with ACF:
+Steps to comply with ACF:

 With an understanding of the ACF regulations and compliance options, fleet managers can begin to take steps towards zero-emission vehicle adoption.
 Making this switch does not have to compromise the economic or operational performance of your fleet, as long as you take the proper steps: